CrazyWolf13/streamlink-webui/README.md

 - Global logs are stored in `./logs/application-<date>.log`.
 - Each download task gets its own log file named based on the stream's filename, stored in the `./logs` directory.

-## Database Management

-- The database schema is managed using SQLAlchemy.
-- The database is initialized with `init_db` and can be cleaned up with the `/cleanup/` endpoint.
-- Stream information is stored in the database and can be queried using the `/stream_info/` endpoint.

-## Troubleshooting

-- Ensure that all necessary packages are installed using `pip install -r requirements.txt`.
-- Make sure to initialize the database before starting the application.
-- Check the logs for detailed error messages and tracebacks.

 ## License